 The laying of pure compost is unique to this project, says Lester Lawson, facilities maintenance manager for University Facilities Planning and Management (FP&M).

 “It’s almost impossible to grow any kind of grass or any kind of seedling in pure compost,” Lawson said.
 “So, we’re putting it on top of the soil in the shrub beds, and then putting wood mulch on top.
 We’re hoping that will suppress weed growth.”

 In addition to its natural weed killing properties, Lawson added that this technique will improve the soil profile.
 As a part of her research project, Moyna will observe the landscaping’s effect on weed growth and other properties during the coming semesters.
 FP&M will also be watching the project.

 “It’s possible that we could start putting a layer of the compost –just pure compost – on our established beds,” Lawson said.
 “We’ll have to see how it all works out.”

 In the long run, Moyna hopes to use Town Engineering as a pilot project demonstrating the use of pure compost for a weed repellent and landscaping tool.
 She also hopes both university and community groups will try the same technique.

 “I know that, as a college student, I will be leaving,” she said.
 “I don’t want this project to just live during my time here.
 I want it to extend.”

 Special thanks to ISU CCEE for donating funds for compost and volunteer efforts.
 Special thanks also to FP&M for donating mulch, completing edging work around Town Engineering landscaping beds prior to compost being laid, and offering hand tools during volunteer service time.
-Kaoru Ikuma is an assistant professor of environmental engineering and faculty adviser of ESW.
+Kaoru Ikuma is an assistant professor of environmental engineering and faculty advisor of ESW.